Can't See The Solar Eclipse? Tune In Online Or On TV

 Dantowitz, who is based at Dexter Southfield School in Brookline, Massachusetts, is lending his expertise to NOVA’s “Eclipse Over America,” airing at 9 p.m.
 EDT Monday on PBS.
 That hourlong special, which will incorporate his images, is among extensive coverage planned on TV and online of the first solar eclipse to cross the United States in 99 years.

-Still, witnessing totality — when the sun is completely obscured by the moon — is best done with the naked eye, not a camera, Dantowitz said, adding that the total eclipse is safe to view without special lenses.
+Still, witnessing totality — when the sun is completely obscured by the moon — is best done with the naked eye, not a camera, Dantowitz said, adding that protective lenses are needed to view partial phases of the eclipse.

 “Enjoying totality by eye is more rewarding,” he said.
 “There is much to see: stars during the daytime, the million-degree solar corona, and seeing the sun blacked out during the daytime.